cataclase/AFC-Rb-Sr-isotope-model/sr_isotopes/README.md

 ![AFC Sr-Sr Diagram](figures/AFC_SrSr.png)

+# Borborema Magmatism Toolkit

+Python toolkit for geochemical and isotopic analysis of post-collisional magmatism in the **Rio Grande do Norte Domain (DRN), Borborema Province, NE Brazil**.

+This repository contains scripts used to investigate the geochemical and isotopic evolution of Ediacaran–Cambrian granitoids.

+## Modules

+### Sr isotopes
+Assimilation–Fractional Crystallization (AFC) modeling of Sr isotopes.

 # AFC Sr–Sr Modeling for Granitic Magmatic Suites

 Python script for modeling **Sr isotope evolution using an Assimilation–Fractional Crystallization (AFC) model**.